Getting started with C++

 Click the Smart Mode Status icon in the top-right corner.
 In the popup that appears, click Enable.

-This message indicates that Fleet might not have been able to download Clangd because of a firewall.
-Follow the steps below for a workaround.
+The following message indicates that JetBrains Fleet might not have been able to download Clangd due to a firewall restriction.

 Here's what you can do in Smart Mode.
 The below is not an exhaustive list of Smart Mode features, rather a couple of examples that'll help you to get the feel of how it works in Fleet.